egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 ## By `Match` - SSH Server

-Pretty much the same for SSH client, except the `Match` criterias are:
+Pretty much the same for SSH client, except the `Match` criteria are:

 [jtable]
 `Match` criteria, description